EdwarDDay/serialization.kprefs/README.md

 * support for sealed classes
 * support for objects by encoding an object start with a Boolean
 * support for property delegated properties
+* support for synchronization (synchronize on every object read / write)

 ## What doesn't work
 `SharedPreferences` don't support nullability.
 So I decided to decode nonexistent values as `null`.
 That's why nullable